 Packaging

-My first impression about the packaging is that the Missha All Around Safe Block Sun Milk sunscreen has a lovely “chubby” design.
-Small sturdy plastic bottle, very firm in hand.
+My first impression about the packaging is that the Missha All Around Safe Block Sun Milk sunscreen has a lovely “chubby” design—a small sturdy plastic bottle, very firm in hand.
 The bottle cap is a unique color for each line.
 Basic information about the product is fully printed on the box for your convenience.

 Scent